ttrahan/gcd-project/run_analysis_codebook.md

 Program for Cleaned and Transformed Data Set Ready for Analysis of the Mean of all Mean and Std Dev Calculations in the *Human Activity Recognition Using Smartphones Dataset*
 Version 1.0
 Program author: Tom Trahan
-(see below for ORIGINAL README FROM THE STUDY AUTHORS)
+(see below for ORIGINAL CODEBOOK FROM THE STUDY AUTHORS)

 ----------